emericg/WatchFlower/README.md

 WatchFlower is a small application that reads and plots datas from your Xiaomi "Flower Care", "Ropot" and "Bluetooth temperature and humidity sensor" devices.
 It works with all versions of the devices, and doesn't require GPS or other any other private datas from you, like the official application...

-Should work on all Qt platforms, meaning Linux, macOS, windows, but also android and iOS!
+Should work on all Qt platforms, meaning Linux, macOS, Windows, but also Android and iOS!
 Prebuilt binaries are available on the "release" page.

 ### Screenshots!